Hugo-WB/fullstack-dev-challenge/README.md

 # Changes

 - Created a backend that performs the requested calculations
+- Made front-end work with backend to display and take input
 - Added a responsive design that will take up more space on larger screens
 - Changed colour to match finimize
+- Increased chartjs pixel count, was a bit blurry

 ## New Dependencies

+yarn install in `.` and `./client/`

 - cors
 - body-parser